 Most of the waterways along this route are calm and slow, except near the Blue Water Bridges.
 This route is best attempted in the morning, before weekend recreational boating traffic creates rough water conditions under the Blue Water Bridges.
 The section under the Blue Water Bridges should only be attempted by experienced paddlers on a calm day.

 Wear your Life Jacket (PFD) at all times!
 Have your ID with you, as the waters are patrolled by Border Patrol Agents and they can stop you at anytime and you must prove your citizenship!

 Click on the 'Print a Map' link for a detailed map.

-Level - Intermediate (due to international shipping traffic)
+Level - Intermediate (due to international shipping traffic and current)